 For eligible federal borrowers, past periods of repayment, deferment, and forbearance could now count toward IDR forgiveness with this one-time payment count adjustment.
 Some borrowers will need to apply for a Direct Consolidation Loan by the end of 2023 to get the full benefits of this program.
 Schedule a consultation to learn if you may qualify.

-There are several different types of income-driven repayment plans, including Income-Based Repayment (IBR), Pay As You Earn (PAYE), Revised Pay As You Earn (REPAYE), and Income-Contingent Repayment (ICR).
+There are several different types of Income-driven Repayment plans, including Income-Based Repayment (IBR), Income-Contingent Repayment (ICR), Pay As You Earn (PAYE), and Revised Pay As You Earn (REPAYE) which will be replaced by the Saving on a Valuable Education (SAVE) plan.
 Read on to learn more about each plan, and compare monthly payment amounts and repayment periods for each plan type here.

 IBR is one of the more complicated IDR plans because its features depend on when you first took out your federal student loans.
 If you took out your loans before July 1, 2014, your payments are capped at 15% of your discretionary income and your remaining loan balance is forgiven after 25 years of payments.